Jailbreaking Prompt Attack: A Controllable Adversarial Attack against Diffusion Models: Related Work

 \section{Related Work}

-\vpara{T2I models with defense methods.} To address concerns of NSFW generation, safety checkers is a common practice in existing T2I models.
-For example, Stable Diffusion \cite{stable-diffusion-v1-4} filters out contents from 17 concepts \cite{rando2022red} by leveraging cosine similarity between embeddings.
-DALL·E 2 \cite{ramesh2022hierarchical} filters out contents from 11 categories such as hate, harassment, sexual, and self-harm.
-Midjourney \cite{midjourney} blocks the generation of images that are not PG-13.
+\paragraph{T2I models with defense methods.} To address concerns of NSFW generation, safety checkers is a common practice in existing T2I models.
+For example, Stable Diffusion~\citep{stable-diffusion-v1-4} filters out contents from 17 concepts~\citep{rando2022red} by leveraging cosine similarity between embeddings.
+DALL·E 2~\citep{ramesh2022hierarchical} filters out contents from 11 categories such as hate, harassment, sexual, and self-harm.
 Concept removal methods, on the other hand, force the model to forget the NSFW concepts in the generation.
 These methods have garnered widespread attention because when they can still generate images without NSFW content even if an unsafe text prompt in given.
-SLD \cite{DBLP:conf/cvpr/SchramowskiBDK23} and SD-NP \cite{rombach2022high} remove concepts during the inference stage.
-Other methods such as ESD \cite{gandikota2023erasing} and FMN \cite{zhang2023forget} finetune the model to achieve concept removal.
+SLD~\citep{DBLP:conf/cvpr/SchramowskiBDK23} and SD-NP~\citep{rombach2022high} remove concepts during the inference stage.
+Other methods such as ESD~\citep{gandikota2023erasing} and FMN~\citep{zhang2023forget} finetune the model to achieve concept removal.
 This ensures safety even in white-box setting, as the parameters have already been changed to remove the NSFW concepts.